-A community phone survey was conducted from April through June 2019 by the Survey Research Lab at the School of Public Health at the University of Alabama School, a partner of the Richard M. Fairbanks School of Public Health.
+A community phone survey was conducted from April through June 2019 by the Survey Research Lab at the School of Public Health at the University of Alabama School, a partner of the Richard M. Fairbanks School of Public Health).
 The survey was designed to collect community perspectives on the top community health issues in the Parkview Health service area.
 A random, population sample of 700 individuals was selected from the seven-county Parkview Health service area (Figure 16).
-Eighty-three (83) of those individuals were from LaGrange County.